Zadar might not be

 One of the great things about the app is that it gives you the location of the building, a cafe or anything that it includes, so you can track it down and visit it yourself.

-Go on a day trip to Plitvice National Park
+Go on a day trip to Plitvice Lakes National Park

-While making your list of things to do in Zadar itinerary, make sure to include Plitvice National Park.
+While making your list of things to do in Zadar itinerary, make sure to include Plitvice National Park as one of your day trips.
 We have visited the park in a day and it was enough to walk along the major trails.
 However, if you want to see all of its lakes, you can stay at one of the guesthouses within the nearby villages.

 This UNESCO World Heritage Site boasts with exceptional natural beauty where 16 lakes cascade into each other.